SiddyDevelops/Python-Bots-And-Projects/README.md

 ## Brute Force Password
 A python script that check all the possible combinations to check the strength of a given password.

+## Web Scraping
+A collection of python scripts that fetchs information from HTML tags directly with just like of website.

 ---